-$\forall A \forall B((true(A) \supset true(B)) \supset true(A \ imp \ B)),$ where the domain of quantification is over propositional formulas of the objectlanguage and imp is the object-level implication.
-This formula is written in λ Prolog using the syntax true (A imp B) :- true A => true B.

-Given the above proposition, this formula can be translated to the formula which means that the λ Prolog symbol => should denote \Rightarrow .
+$$\forall A \forall B ((true(A) \supset true(B)) \supset true(A \ imp \ B)),$$ where the domain of quantification is over propositional formulas of the object-language and imp is the object-level implication.
+This formula is written in λProlog using the syntax which means that the $\lambda Prolog$ symbol => should denote \Rightarrow .
 Thus, in the implication introduction rule displayed above, the meta-level implication represented as three vertical dots can be interpreted as an intuitionistic implication while the meta-level implication represented as the horizontal bar can be interpreted as a linear implication.